Request information about the council

 Before you start

-If your query relates to a specific school then please note that schools are also public authorities in their own right for the purposes of FOI.
-Information about schools may be held by them rather than the Council.
+If your query relates to a specific school, they may hold the information rather than the council.
+Schools are also public authorities in their own right for the purposes of FOI.

 If you need assistance you can contact our customer service centre.